University of New Hampshire: University library

 The University Library consists of the main Dimond Library and three science libraries specializing in chemistry, physics, and computer science, mathematics, and engineering.
 One enters The Dimond Library on the third floor.
 It has three quiet study reading rooms, seating for 1,200, Zeke's Café, and the Dimond Academic Commons (DAC), in which is offered computer workstations, IT help, the Connors Writing Center, Geospatial Information Services Center, and research help.
 Other areas of the library provide access to media equipment, collaborative work spaces, and laptop ports.

 The Parker Media Lab (PML) is an interdisciplinary audio and visual self-service recording space located in the Dimond Library.
 The PML was designed to support the creation of professional, academically focused content and is available for use by any University of New Hampshire (UNH) student, staff, or faculty member.
 The space includes:

 A One Button Studio for video recording, complete with a camera, audio equipment, and lights;

 A Lightboard (transparent whiteboard), to support presentations and content delivery;

 A Mac computer with advanced editing capabilities;

 A Whisper Room (sound isolation studio) with two professional quality microphones and headsets.

 The Parker Media Lab (PML) is located on the second floor of the Dimond Library, room 237.
 It is available for self-service use during all Dimond Library operating hours.

-The Chemistry Library (Parsons Hall), the Engineering/Mathematics/Computer Science Library (Kingsbury Hall), and the Physics Library (DeMeritt Hall) offer customized service for the UNH scientific and engineering communities.
-Each science library offers specialized reference assistance, reserve materials, reference and circulating collections, periodicals, and electronic resources specific to their fields.
-All science libraries provide WiFi and laptop ports, laptops and computer workstations, as well as other equipment.
-Parsons, DeMeritt and Kingsbury Libraries have group meeting rooms that students may reserve; all have collaborative as well as quiet areas.

-In addition to more than 2 million volumes and 50,000 periodical subscriptions, the library has an extensive government documents collection, maps, sound recordings, CDs, videos, DVDs, and a Special Collections and Archives section with rare books, manuscripts, and University publications and papers.
-The library offers extensive electronic resources including e-books, digital collections, indexes in many subject areas, statistical data sets and databases supplying full-text periodical and newspaper articles.